-XIAO ESP32S3 Sense Development Board Pinout and Technical Specifications
+XIAO ESP32S3 Sense Development Board

 Code name: XIAO_ESP32S3_SENSE

 XIAO ESP32S3 Sense development board is based on esp32s3 microcontroller and uses xtensa architecture.
-This development board has a maximum CPU frequency of 240 MHz and a flash size of 8MB.
+This board has a maximum CPU frequency of 240 MHz and a flash size of 8MB.

-π XIAO ESP32S3 Sense Description
+About XIAO ESP32S3 Sense

 The XIAO ESP32S3 Sense is an advanced AI-powered development board featuring the ESP32-S3 dual-core processor with an integrated camera and microphone.
 It supports WiFi 4 and Bluetooth 5 (LE), making it an excellent choice for AI vision applications, voice recognition, and smart IoT projects. π‘